Developers-Alike/community/README.md

-# community
-This repository hosts the GitHub organisation discussions.
+This repository is used to host discussions for the GitHub organization.